 - Even if it’s their fault, they convince you that it’s yours and you end up apologizing every time

-- They are inconsiderate of your emotional needs
+- They are inconsiderate of your emotional needs and say hurtful things very easily

 - They avoid meaningful conversations and any real effort to resolve conflicts

-- As a manipulation tactic, they use your own words against you
+- As a manipulation tactic, they use your own words against you and end up denying things they should be apologizing for

 - They play the innocent victim card in every situation trying to justify their actions as an expression of love